t-d-k/LibreCrypt/docs/FAQ.md

 To configure DoxBox Explorer to display filename extensions for **all** files, please set your options as follows:

-* Select the "View | Options..." menuitem.
+* Select the "View | Options..." menu-item.
 * Select the "Advanced" tab
 * **Unselect** the "Hide extensions of known file types" option